bmidi/newhaven.bike/cranksgiving_2023.md

 Please join the [Signal group](https://signal.group/#CjQKIKYjbrY4Q5FfuQNZTDJzXlAFjsC0PNxeyzCZ6i70SMN4EhC8KlrR5ipepOG15loXPxLY) so you can get push notifications about the event, any important information will also be published to the website.

+Joining the signal group will also give us a good idea for the turnout and it will help us out a lot with organizing.

 This event is FREE, but you'll need $30-$40 to purchase food.
 Donations will support Downtown Evening Soup Kitchen.

 Bike out to nearby grocery stores to pick up non-perishables that will support DESK [<https://www.deskct.org/>](https://www.deskct.org).